First-Party Data Collection

 When GA4 collects data, it sends requests from your visitor’s browser to google-analytics.com — a third-party domain.
 Ad blockers recognize this pattern and block the request.
 Browser privacy features may restrict the associated cookies.

 First-party data collection routes the data through your own domain.
-The request goes from the visitor’s browser to your-domain.com, processed by server-side tracking infrastructure running on your domain.
+The request goes from the visitor’s browser to your-domain.com, processed by infrastructure running on your domain.
 To the browser and to ad blockers, this is indistinguishable from any other first-party request.

 Why it matters for data completeness